alex/what-happens-when/README.rst

 DNS lookup
 ----------
+* When a user types in the URL https://www.google.com in their browser and presses Enter, the first step is a DNS request.
+* The browser sends a request to a DNS server to resolve the domain name “www.google.com" into an IP address that the browser can use to connect to the server.
+For a front-end position, it is essential to understand how the DOM is rendering, which plays a significant role in how the DNS request is processed.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).